-It can be said that 2020 is a year with strong growth of e-commerce platforms.
-The impact of the epidemic and social distancing makes consumers change their shopping behaviors and switch to buying online more than before.
-In Vietnam, 78.7% of internet users aged 16 to 64 admitted that they made online purchases every month.
+It can say that 2020 is a year with strong growth of e-commerce platforms.
+The epidemic's impact and social distancing make consumers change their shopping behaviors and switch to buying online more than before.
+In Vietnam, 78.7% of internet users aged 16 to 64 admitted making online purchases every month.
 61.4% of internet users make online purchases through mobile devices.

-There are more than 85% internet users from 16 to 24 years old searching online for products and services to buy, 77% visit an online store, more than 68% use an app to shop online, more than 78% online shopping.
+More than 85% of internet users from 16 to 24 years old searching online for products and services to buy, 77% visit an online store, more than 68% use an app to shop online, more than 78% online shopping.

-There are over 9 million internet users using apps to use food delivery services with a value of more than $302 million, with a growth of nearly 46% and an average spend value of $32 per person per year.
+Over 9 million internet users use apps to use food delivery services with a value of more than $302 million, with a growth of nearly 46% and an average spend value of $32 per person per year.
 The report also shows that the Food and Personal Care sector is the strongest growing category in 2020, with revenue recorded exceeding 1.02 billion, an increase of more than 45% compared to 2020.

-It can be said that combining multiple content solutions to bring the best experience to customers is considered the top trend for 2021.
-The use of video is likely to be the main content type for content marketing strategies.
+It can say that combining multiple content solutions to bring the best experience to customers is considered the top trend for 2021.
+The use of video is likely to be the primary content type for content marketing strategies.